Udora, Ontario

-Udora is a small rural community in Ontario, Canada.
-It has a population estimated to be around 500 and is situated in the most south-eastern part of Georgina, split between York Region and Durham Region.
-The town was originally known as Snoddon Corners and was the location of the Snoddon Hotel.
+Udora is a small rural hamlet community in central Ontario, Canada.
+It has a population just over 600 and is situated in the most south-eastern part of Georgina, split between York Region and Durham Region.
+Originally known as Snoddon Corners, the hamlet of Udora was named after the Snoddon Hotel, established by William Snodden, who laid out village lots and built the hotel in 1854.
+In 1862, the community was renamed Udora, after settler Udora Bret-hour Webster, though the name is sometimes misspelled as ‘Eudora’.

+In the center of Udora, commonly referred to as the downtown area, a general store served as a functioning post office, up until 2024.

 History

 In the 1950s, the Independent Toronto Estonian Women’s Association purchased land in the north-west side of Udora, divided the land into 150 subdivided lots for summer cottages to Estonians in Toronto and named the grounds Jõekääru, which means River Bend in English, named because Pefferlaw River runs through the grounds.
 Local street names in the grounds are also in the native Estonian.
 With the cottages also came the Estonian Children's Camp, which is still active to date as an Estonian language immersion camp for part of the summer.

 Highway 48 (which links Markham to Port Bolster) lies to the north while Highway 12 linking to Whitby and Orillia, lies to the east.
 Within Udora Ravenshoe Road intersects with Victoria Road/Concession Road 7/Durham Road 1.

 Area code 705 is bounded to the north while the south of Udora is in Area code 905.

 The Canadian National Railway runs north of Udora, having its nearest train station in Pefferlaw.

 Udora is located about 10 km South of Port Bolster, at Lake Simcoe.
 About 20 km S/E of Sutton, about 25 to 30 km SW of Beaverton and Orillia, west of Lindsay, north of Uxbridge, about 50 km north of Whitby, about 80 km north of Toronto and NE of Newmarket, Ontario.